 - Promos: Have a few promo copies to give the staff for in-store play.

 - Receipt: The store may have a formal contract that they ask you to sign regarding your consignment.
 If they do, make sure you get a copy.
 Be ready with some receipts of your own just in case.
 The receipt doesn't have to fancy or especially formal, you just need a written record of how many copies you're leaving with the store and how much you will be getting for each sale.
 It should be signed by yourself and a store representative.
-(See next step for getting the information for filling out this receipt.)
 Make sure the receipt has your contact info so the store can call you if they need to.

 When you go into the record store, ask to speak with someone who takes in the consignment product.
 This may be the store manager, or it might be the case that anyone in the store can do it.
 Discuss the basics of your consignment deal, such as the store's markup, how many copies you're leaving and if there are any rules for the details of collecting payment.
 This is the info you'll put on your receipt.

 This is the most important part of putting your music on consignment in a record store: the follow-up.
 You would be shocked if you knew how many people dropped music off in a record store and then never returned.
-You should follow-up, and do so often.
-Why?
+You should follow-up, and do so often so you can:

 - To make sure your product is out and appropriately priced